 Applying for a Graduate Certificate

 You must apply for the Graduate Certificate using the Graduate School’s online application, whether or not you are currently enrolled at Purdue.
 It will appear as though you are applying to the Graduate School as a regular graduate student (even though you may already be enrolled in the Graduate School through another department).
 Once you reach the question asking for the Enrollment Objective, select the Certificate Program option.
-It will default to the information and reference the Form 18 (PDF) needed to complete the application.
+The screen will default to the information and reference the Form 18 (PDF) needed to complete the application.
 You will be required to pay the application fee.

 To be admitted to the Engineering Education Graduate Certificate program in Teaching and Learning in Engineering, a student must meet ONE of the following requirements: